AnezkaJaneckova/english-for-designers/04-voice-tone/04-chapter-IV.md

 <img alt = "Alt text goes." src= "./img/Vin.png">

-When I was a child, I didnť like copying or when anyone was copying from each other, like  monkeying (Czech expression), because I thought it was a bad thing.
+When I was a child, I didn’t like copying or when anyone was copying from each other, like  monkeying (Czech expression), because I thought it was a bad thing.
 Those around me made fun of me.
 But now, when I am older and smarter, I found out that we copy for personal reasons, such as exploring the work of our idols.
 In graphic design, it is an important method to help us improve our skills.

 I started copying when I first started to learn how to draw and paint.
 I remember how I was drawing illustrated characters from my favourite fairytales with my grandmother.
 The cartoons I copied the most were by Josef Lada.
 He was and still is my favourite artist.
 Josef Lada was a Czech painter, illustrator, cartoonist, writer and stage designer.
 He was a pioneer of the Czech comic book tradition and founder of the “Czech modern fairytale” genre.
 He also created the legendary Mikes character.
 At elementary school I enjoyed copying his style in art lessons when we had the task to draw half of the painting by Josef Lada.
 I liked his style and his illustrations.
 I wanted to be like him at least in part.
 I still copy his drawings today, and I like to remember my childhood times.
 Already when I was in elementary school.
 I enjoyed copying his characteristic style on art class when we had the task to draw half of the painting by Josef Lada.
 I like his style and his illustrations.
 I wanted to be like him at least in part.
 I still copy his drawings today, and I like to remember my childhood times.